Apple Podcasts | Google Podcasts

 - Already intended to take time off after his 3rd year to do business school but decided to do it after 2nd year

-Meeting co-founder Ryan Haynes and started working on Osmosis where both decided to take time off after the pre-clinical curriculum and before the clinical as their PhD version of business and entrepreneurship
+Shiv met co-founder Ryan Haynes and started working on Osmosis when they both decided to take time off after the pre-clinical curriculum, before clinical rotations.

-Shiv’s thought process behind entering medical school and leaving anyway:
+Shiv’s thought process behind entering medical school and then leaving:

 - Initially treading along the MD/PhD track because of his love of research

 - The main issue: Seeing the way medicine is delivered